 Step 3: Hearing and Writ of Restitution

-If the judge rules in favor of the landlord, a Writ of Restitution will be issued to the tenant, which gives them the opportunity to leave the property before a US Marshal comes to escort them from the unit.
+The hearing will be set for at least 21 days after the complaint is filed with the courts.
+If the judge rules in favor of the landlord, a Writ of Restitution will be issued to the tenant, allowing them to leave the property before a US Marshal escorts them from the unit.
 A tenant has 3 days once the writ is served before the US Marshal arrives.

 Related Washington, DC Court Forms

-Complaint For Non-Payment of Rent: Use this form to file a non-payment complaint against a tenant.
+- Complaint For Non-Payment of Rent: Use this form to file a non-payment complaint against a tenant.

-Protective Order Information Sheet: Use this form to apply for a protective order against a tenant or landlord.
+- Protective Order Information Sheet: Use this form to apply for a protective order against a tenant or landlord.